Customize Your EVM-Powered Subnet

 mint without specifying any admin addresses.
 To use initial configuration, you need to specify a map

-of addresses with their corresponding mint amounts in initialMint
+of addresses with their corresponding mint amounts in initialMint field in your genesis or upgrade

 file: